email: info(at)go-eu.com

 You can set up a company remotely, often via power of attorney, without physically being in Montenegro.

 There are no legal requirements that directors or shareholders must be Montenegrin residents to register a company.
-Company ownership does not itself make you a resident.
+Company ownership does not, in itself, make you a resident.
 To live in Montenegro legally,

 you have to apply for a residence permit, which typically requires additional steps such as being employed by the company as its director and meeting immigration requirements.